Benefits and risk

 - Termination risk: L&I Products must be terminated when all the market makers resign.
 Termination of the L&I Product should take place at about the same time when the resignation of the last market maker becomes effective.

-- Leverage risk (for leveraged products only): The use of leverage will magnify both gains and losses of leveraged products resulting from changes in the underlying index or, where the underlying index is denominated in a currency other than the leveraged product's base currency, from fluctuations in exchange rates.
+- Leverage risk: The use of leverage will magnify both gains and losses of L&I Products resulting from changes in the underlying index or, where the underlying index is denominated in a currency other than the product's base currency, from fluctuations in exchange rates.

-- Unconventional return pattern (for inverse products only): Inverse products aim to deliver the opposite of the daily return of the underlying index.
+- Unconventional return pattern (for inverse products only): Inverse products aim to deliver a daily return that is a multiple of the opposite of the underlying index return.
 If the value of the underlying index increases for extended periods, or where the exchange rate of the underlying index denominated in a currency other than the inverse product's base currency rises for an extended period, inverse products can lose most or all of their value.

 - Inverse products vs short selling (for inverse products only): Investing in inverse products is different from taking a short position.
 Because of rebalancing, the performance of inverse products may deviate from a short position in particular in a volatile market with frequent directional swings.